-As the increase in carbon on Earth and specifically in the Earth’s atmosphere grows, impacts can be seen around the world.
+As carbon increases on Earth, particularly in the Earth’s atmosphere, impacts can be observed worldwide.
 Oceans are becoming more acidic, which can be highly detrimental to many marine species which cannot thrive in such waters.
 Additionally, increased carbon in the atmosphere is serving to raise the temperature in many areas, and throw the balance of Earth’s ecosystems off.
 The rising temperatures affect plant and animal life worldwide.

 Reducing the use of fossil fuels is one of the key ways the carbon cycle can be balanced.
 Fossil fuels take thousands of years to form, but due to advanced technologies, these fuel deposits can be accessed and mined significantly faster than they can be formed.
 Alternative energy sources such as solar, wind, or electricity can ease the pressure off fossil fuels, and instead, offer alternatives that are greener for the environment.

 Similarly, changes to industry and agricultural processes can also reduce carbon dioxide emissions.
 Organic farming also focuses on sustainability and a reduction of emissions.
-Processes such as crop rotation and no-tilling agriculture have been said to reduce carbon emissions by roughly 50 percent.
+It has been said that processes such as crop rotation and no-tilling agriculture can reduce carbon emissions by roughly 50 percent.